Ultrastrong coupling regimes of light-matter interaction

 The qubit-resonator experiment consisted of an $LC$ circuit galvanically coupled to a flux qubit by sharing an array of four Josephson junctions in parallel, acting as an effective SQUID, which allowed tuning of the interaction strength \cite{peropadre2010}; see Fig.~\ref{fig:NTTcirc}.
 The resonator was inductively coupled to a transmission line to allow probing the system in transmission.
-In order to enhance the coupling strength, a very large resonator capacitor was used to decrease its impedance $Z=\sqrt{L/C}$ and enhance in this way the ground-state current fluctuations $\langle I_{\rm{r.m.s.}}^2\rangle^{1/2}=\omega_r\sqrt{\hbar/2Z}$, as explained in Sec.~\ref{sec:3.1.b}.
-The spectrum of the system showed energy-level transitions that agreed with the full QRM (see Fig.~\ref{fig:NTT}).
+In order to enhance the coupling strength, a very large resonator capacitor was used to decrease its impedance $Z=\sqrt{L/C}$ and enhance in this way the ground-state current fluctuations $\langle I_{\rm{rms}}^2\rangle^{1/2}=\omega_r\sqrt{\hbar/2Z}$, as explained in Sec.~\ref{sec:3.1.b}.
+The spectrum of the system showed energy-level transitions that agreed with the full QRM; see Fig.~\ref{fig:NTT}.
 The coupling strengths reported spanned the region $0.72\leq g/\omega_r \leq 1.34$, with coupling strength values up to $g/2\pi = 7.63~$GHz.
 These remarkable results exceeded all previous reports of ultrastrong couplings and entered the DSC regime $g/\omega>1$, where the interaction operator starts to dominate the system spectrum and its dynamics \cite{casanova2010}.
 Given the coupling strength achieved, the system ground state should exhibit a large degree of qubit-resonator entanglement.
-These results from Yoshihara \emph{et al.} represented the largest normalized atom-photon interaction strength reported in any physical system to date.
+The results from Yoshihara \emph{et al.} represented the largest normalized atom-photon interaction strength reported in any physical system to date.
 Within the same work, they found a way to quantify the effect of the so-called $A^2$ term in their particular system.
 As alluded to in Sec.~\ref{sec:2}, a debate exists whether in circuit QED the $A^2$ term precludes the existence of a superradiant phase transition in the system ground state.
 Based on the parameters extracted, they were able to demonstrate that the $A^2$ term in their setup did not satisfy the condition of the no-go theorem which led them to claim that a superradiant state may exist.